 1. Wear Proper Safety Gear

-Protective equipment is non-negotiable for adolescent e-bike riders.
-A certified helmet reduces head injury risks by 70%, while reflective clothing enhances visibility during low-light conditions.
+Protective equipment is non-negotiable for adolescent riders.
+A certified helmet reduces head injury risks significantly, while reflective clothing enhances visibility during low-light conditions.
 Knee and elbow pads further mitigate impact injuries during falls.

 Helmet Selection and Fit

-Choose helmets specifically designed for electric bicycle use, meeting CPSC or Snell Memorial Foundation standards.
+Choose helmets specifically designed for this use, meeting relevant safety standards.
 The helmet should sit level on the head with straps forming a "V" under each ear.
 Test by shaking your head—properly fitted gear won't shift noticeably.

-Jurisdictions classify youth electric bikes differently—some restrict motor wattage or require licensing for riders under 16.
-For example, California prohibits Class 3 e-bikes (28+ mph) for riders under 16.
+Jurisdictions classify youth electric bikes differently—some restrict motor wattage or require licensing for younger riders.
 Always verify age restrictions and permitted riding zones through your local transportation authority.

 3. Master Speed Control and Braking

 Teens should practice gradual acceleration and emergency stops in controlled environments before urban riding.
-Most youth-oriented e-bikes feature speed limiters—keep them activated until riders demonstrate full control.
+Most youth-oriented models feature speed limiters—keep them activated until riders demonstrate full control.
 Remember, wet conditions double braking distances.

 4. Perform Pre-Ride Safety Checks